jetherton/enhancedmap/README.markdown

 /printmap.
 It's still under development, so please give feed back and keep checking in

 * Lets you embedd your map.
 It'll create a text box on the home page that has the embedd HTML.

+* This is the high performance flavor of the Admin Map.
+This version will handle large data sets a lot better, but does not intergrate with the Ushahidi helper reports::fetch_incidents().
+So this will not play nicely with other plugins that alter the results of that method.

 Installation